 5) Become aware of your buying habits

 When was the last time you bought something off the internet without giving much thought?
-Are you an impulse buyer?

-I understand how exciting it feels to see the delivery guy from off a new item at your doorstep.
+I understand how exciting it feels to see the delivery guy drop off a new item at your doorstep.
 Online shopping can be fun sometimes.
-But if you are one of those people who shop online on a weekly or biweekly basis, it might be time to stop and think about it.
+But if you are one of those people who shop online on a weekly or even biweekly basis, it might be time to stop and think about it.
 Next time you feel like rewarding yourself after a tough week at work, buy something inexpensive.
 Rewarding yourself is surprisingly affordable, you do not have to spend a fortune each month.

 Finally, I encourage you to create a spreadsheet on your computer with daily, weekly, monthly, quarterly, and yearly expenses and estimations listed in that order.
 Doing this will keep you in check with how much you are spending in relation to your income.